OpenFn/docs/articles/2022-09-19-auth-security.md

 seeing how people interact with it and testing out your assumptions, it's tempting to skim over authentication and authorization as a product area that has less unknowns and de-prioritise it.
-However, authentication and authorization touches all areas of a product and does require a lot of planning and decision making, so it's crucial to get the correct foundations set up before you start fleshing out other features.
+However, authentication and authorization touches all areas of a product and requires a lot of planning and decision making, so it's crucial to get the correct foundations set up before you start fleshing out other features.
 In addition, the earlier authentication and authorization is set up, the more likely it is that any bugs related to them can be detected and addressed.

 When it comes to security, it is always better to go with tried and tested libraries, frameworks or systems where possible rather than building out new